 Overview

-Every entry level woodworker starts out with a Kreg pocket hole jig.
+Every entry-level woodworker starts with a Kreg pocket hole jig.

-Because this jig allows for connecting two pieces of wood in just about any imaginable way you’ll be giving a great start gift.
+Because this jig allows for connecting two pieces of wood in about any imaginable way, you’ll give a great start gift.

-But, if you’re pondering a larger gift, check out our guide to pocket hole jigs (the K5 is a GREAT large woodworkers gift).
+But, if you’re pondering a more significant gift, check out our guide to pocket hole jigs (the K5 is a GREAT significant woodworkers gift).

 #5.
 Saker Miter Saw Protector Gift